California Child Custody Laws for Smart Parents Who Crave Knowledge

 Lawyers do not get involved and the parents attend mediation alone.
 Part of the reason is because mediation is not really a place for advocacy but for attempt at resolution.

 Excluding lawyers does not mean everyone else is also excluded from the process.
-In custody cases that involve domestic violence where the court has issues a restraining order, California law gives the the victim a right to bring a “support person” with them to the mediation session.
+In custody cases that involve domestic violence where the court has issued a restraining order, California law gives the victim a right to bring a “support person” with them to the mediation session.
 In some counties, they separate the parents.

 Can the child custody mediator make a report to the family law judge?

 The answer is yes, where the local court has such a rule.
 While we do not see this in every case (and it is mostly the exception and not the rule), the mediator may report to the judge his or her recommendations based on the conversation that took place in a mediation session.
 However, before doing so, the mediator must provide a recommendation in writing to both parents and the lawyers.

 How does the family court handle child abuse allegations?

 Family courts and California's child custody laws take child abuse allegations very seriously and so should you.
 The court has many options available to it when faced with an allegation of abuse to a child.

-Typically, in a family law matter, the allegation comes from one of the parents.
+Typically, the allegation comes from one of the parents.
 When either parent makes such an allegation, the court can do any of the following:

 - Handle the matter in a hearing and take testimony of the parties and witnesses: These hearings can be lengthy especially if the abuse has been ongoing for a significant period of time or the abuse is serious.

 - The child custody investigator interviews the parents, witnesses and reviews any relevant documents.
 The investigator can also request documents and obtain them in anticipation of the court date.
 The investigator will then come to the court and make a report of his or her findings.
 The parents or the lawyers have an opportunity to conduct a cross-examination of the investigator.